 - rectal prolapse, which is when the rectum protrudes through the anus

-- rectocele, which is when the rectum protrudes through the vagina
+- rectocele, which is when the rectum bulges down into the vagina

-- you are a woman who have given birth
+- you’re a woman who has given birth

 - you have a disease or injury that caused nerve damage

 Your doctor will perform a thorough medical history and physical evaluation to diagnose fecal incontinence.
 Your doctor will ask you about the frequency of the incontinence and when it occurs, as well as your diet, medications, and health issues.

 The following tests may help reach a diagnosis:

 - barium enema (fluoroscopic X-ray of the large intestine, including the colon and rectum, with barium contrast)

 - blood tests

 - electromyography (to test the function of muscles and related nerves)